nextcloud/event_update_notification/README.md

-# Notifications for calendar event updates
+# Notifications for calendar event actions

 🆕 New event was created